kanika-agrawal-16/Pasckathon_ALPHA/README.md

 # Pasckathon_ALPHA

-## PROJECT NAME-
+## PROJECT NAME- SOS DEVICE

+### INTRODUCTION:

+With the help of new technology under the domain IoT (Internet of Things) we are trying to design a device which can be installed in a vehicle so that it notifies the hospital and police station in case of an accident.
+This device would be helpful when an accident occurs especially at a secluded spot or at such a time when there are no people around for help.

 ### OBJECTIVE:
 * Instant help for the accident victim.
 * Increase in the current survival rate.
 * More Reliable aid mechanism.

-### PROBLEM STATEMENT:
-Technological advancement for the aid of accident victims.

-NHTSA estimates that the combination of an airbag along with a seat belt reduces the risk of death by 61% only.
-So how newer technologies can help increase this value and notify the nearest hospital and police station simultaneously in case an accident occurs , especially at a secluded spot or at such a time where there are no people around for help .